-- Use a cool mist vaporizer to loosen mucus and soothe the respiratory tract.
+- Cool mist vaporizer to loosen mucus and soothe the respiratory tract.

 - Avoid irritants that trigger coughing, such as smoke or aerosol sprays.

 The best way to prevent pertussis is with a vaccine.
-All children (with few exceptions) should receive the DTaP vaccine series.
+Most children should receive the DTaP vaccine series.
 This protects against diphtheria , tetanus , and pertussis.
-Another vaccine called Tdap is routinely given to children aged 11-12 after they have completed the DTaP series of shots.
+Another vaccine called Tdap is routinely given to children aged 11 to 12 after they have completed the DTaP series of shots.
 There are also catch-up schedules for children and adults who have not been fully vaccinated.
 Td or Tdap boosters are given to adults every 10 years.

 Pregnant women should have a dose of Tdap during every pregnancy to protect newborns from pertussis.